 It is a great idea to keep and maintain trees on your property.
 Well maintained trees provide benefits such as increased property value, improved air quality, and habitat for local wildlife.

-While it is impossible to know exactly how old your trees are without destroying the tree, a Certified Arborist can estimate the age based on it's specie, specific growth factor and diameter.
+While it is impossible to know exactly how old your trees are without destroying the tree, a Certified Arborist can estimate the age based on its species, specific growth factors, and diameter.

 The tree removal process is a subject of incredible breadth.
 Beginning with the dismantle, a tree can be brought down with as little as a well executed notch and felling cut, or the dismantle may require a climber to ascend the tree and cut off pieces suitable for the landing zone below; but that is just the beginning.